-PIC24FJ256GB110 family devices have built-in 15 k Ω pull-down resistor on the D+ and D- lines.
+PIC24FJ64GB004 family devices have built-in 15 k Ω pull-down resistor on the D+ and D- lines.
 These are used in tandem to signal to the bus that the microcontroller is operating in Host mode.
-They are engaged by setting the DPPULDWN and DMPULDWN bits (U1OTGCON<5,4>).
+They are engaged by setting the HOSTEN bit (U1CON<3>).
+If the OTGEN bit (U1OTGCON<2>) is set, then these pull-downs are enabled by setting the DPPULDWN and DMPULDWN bits (U1OTGCON<5:4>).